mjsiers/practice-data-cpcapaper/README.md

     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │